fawad-ali/bmi591/lab2/README.md

 ## Part 1

 I pulled the DTDs from https://www.ebi.ac.uk/Rebholz-srv/CALBC/dtd/ and wrote a SAX parser by extending the standard event-based org.xml.sax.helpers.DocumentHandler, as is typical for large document parsers to avoid needing to create a massive DOM in memory.
 The parser finds each sentence ('s' element) within every AbstractText element and replaces each "e" element with only the id of the element, and writing each sentence to an output file along the way.
 The event-driven nature of SAX provides an O(1) memory complexity regardless of the input file size.
-The parser also outputs some basic statistics:
+The parser also outputs some basic statistics.
+For the entire data set, the output is:

-    Copyright (c) 2013 Preston Lee.
-All rights reserved.
-Released under the MIT license.
 	Parsing:		/Users/preston/Downloads/calbc_dtds_01-12-10/175k-allcomer-xtype
 	Writing:		/Users/preston/Downloads/calbc_dtds_01-12-10/175k-allcomer-xtype.sentences.txt
 	10000 abstracts parsed...